 Dog neutering – a guide to castration and spaying

-- ‘Neutering’ is an operation to remove the testicles or ovaries from a dog.
+- ‘Neutering’ is the procedure to remove testicles from a male (castration), and ovaries from a female (spay).

 Some of the benefits of neutering include: